dnbexperience/eufemia-theme-manager/README.md

 This is a browser extension to help creating [Eufemia Design System](https://eufemia.dnb.no) UI Themes.

-It can target any output, using the `dnb-ui-lib` with all their CSS vars, like `--color-black` etc.\
+It can target any output, using the `@dnb/eufemia` with all their CSS vars, like `--color-black` etc.\
 The target can then get manipulated in various ways.

 ## State of art